Welcome to Sullivan Family Farm. A woman owned and operated flower farm in Johnson, Vermont.

 Explore What We Offer

-Treat your taste buds to fresh, off-the-farm products, including fresh eggs, apple cider, sourdough breads, jams and jellies, and fresh blueberries.
+Treat your taste buds to fresh from the farm products, including fresh eggs, apple cider, sourdough breads, jams and jellies, and blueberries.
 Subscribe to the newsletter, Get the Dirt, to stay up to date on seasonal farm stand products.

 We accept: CASH, Local Check, and Venmo.
 Credit cards accepted through Venmo.
 Cash and checks receive a 2% discount.